A Centralized portal for users

 Working through the drafting issue wouldn't have been possible without partnering with engineers on the project.
 For me, this reinforced the positive outcomes of collaborating cross-functionally.

+Framing problems in a different lens for different stakeholders can go along way in helping to get buy in.
 For example in this project, I approached a new user pain point of having to use a work around to hide question content as a long-term business problem that could grow quickly and scare off current or future customers.